 - The SOE model demonstrates the different roles that the Australian and Chinese governments play in business and their potential repercussions.
-The Chinese Government has multiple roles through its SOE model, which makes it a key participator.
+The Chinese government has multiple roles through its SOE model which makes it a key participator.
 This, in some ways, can pose sovereignty problems for Australia.
-The involvement of SOEs creates a high level of Australian exposure to Chinese influence in the sense that Chinese foreign policy interests might not necessarily be similar to Australia's policies and objectives in the sectors in which the SOEs are investing. - Australia may lose control of key industries that are of national interest, such as energy and food.
-This can have repercussions on consumers by way of potential increases in the cost of energy and food. - There is potential for reverse transfer risk in the sense that Chinese SOEs are not renowned for transparency in the way they operate their businesses, and this might become an issue when they come to operate in a totally different environment such as Australia, where the level of transparency is generally higher.
-The potential risk for Australia might be in the possible loss of revenue through potential transfer pricing, repatriation of dividends to China and benefits from preferential tax arrangements offered to SOEs by the Chinese Government as an incentive for investing in Australia.
+The involvement of SOEs creates a high level of Australian exposure to Chinese influence in the sense that Chinese foreign policy interests might not necessarily be similar to Australia's policies and objectives in the sectors in which the SOEs are investing. - Loss of Australian control of key industries that are of national interest such as energy and food.
+This can have repercussions on consumers by way of potential increases in cost of energy and food.